panosgjuras/Perceived_safety_choices/README.md

 ```
 Unfortunately, requirements list in the current version of the package had not fully defined!
 Some of them are contained in the: [requirement.txt](https://github.com/lotentua/Perceived_safety_choices/blob/main/requirements.txt)

-The tools contained in this repository were developed within various research project of [LoTE](http://lte.survey.ntua.gr/main/en/).
+The tools contained in this repository were developed within various research projects of [LoTE](http://lte.survey.ntua.gr/main/en/).